Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Looking Towards Sigismund's Column from the Warsaw Tower

-The viewing platform of the Warsaw Observation offers a 360-degree panoramic view of Old Town Warsaw and the surrounding area.
+The viewing platform offers a 360-degree panoramic view of Old Town Warsaw and the surrounding area—another highlight to add to any Warsaw layover itinerary.

 Looking Towards Castle Square from the Warsaw Tower